roryl/cfml_optional/README.md

   return entityLoadByPK("myEntity",1);
 }
 ```
-The type signature of this function is 'any' but that is inacurate.
+The type signature of this function is 'any' but that is not precise enoug for some situations.
 It can either be a component, or null.
-Using Optional adds type information for IDE or user introspection
+Using Optional adds type information for IDE or user introspection and ensures that the caller must handle the Optional

 ```coldfusion
 public Optional getMyEntity(){